operating-systems

 Active Process

-The number of active processes that can be maintained simultaneously is limited by the available physical memory.
-If too many processes become active, the system may experience thrashing, leading the operating system to perform swapping to maintain performance.
+The number of active processes is bounded by available physical memory.
+If too many processes are active simultaneously, the system may thrash, forcing the operating system to perform swapping to maintain performance.